gchq/stroom-auth/README.md

 ## Releasing to DockerHub
 You can release an image to DockerHub by pushing a tag to GitHub.
 GitHub will tell Travis to build, and pass it the tag.
 Our CI build script, `travis.script.sh`, will do the build and push the image.
 It will do this for every push to master and it will do it for _certain_ tags.

-There are two images built in this repo: one for the service and one for the UI.
-These have separate release cycles, so one could be on `v1.0-beta.1` and one could be on `v1.0-beta.5`.
-This complicates the build slightly.
-If you want to release a tagged version you need to add a prefix to the tag, so Travis can detect whether it's for the UI or for the service.
-This prefix has to be in the right format to work.
-The formats are:
- - For a UI build prefix the tag with `ui_`, e.g. `ui_v1.0-beta.6`.
- - For a service build prefix the tag with `service_`, e.g. `service_v1.0-beta.7`.

-Travis will strip the prefix when it builds the docker image.
-The end result is that DockerHub has sensible tags, e.g. `gchq/stroom-auth-ui:v1.0-beta.5` instead of `gchq/stroom-auth-ui:ui_v1.0-beta.5`.
-GitHub will retain the tag you pushed, i.e. the one with the prefix.

 ## stroom-auth-svc
 A service that accepts HTTP requests for authentication, and returns JWS tokens.